• Skip to primary navigation

 Chocolate Dipped Key Lime Pops

-Bright, fresh, sweet-tart and citrusy lemon bars with the addition of subtle, fragrant lavender in a crumbly shortbread crust.
+Bright, fresh, sweet-tart and citrusy lemon bars with lavender shortbread crust

 5 from 5 votes